 Stoke-on-Trent North constituency was established in 1950, since which time it has been a safe Labour (or Labour Co-op) seat.
 Only since 2015 has its status been considered to have become marginal.

 For the first 29 years of the existence of the constituency, the Labour vote did not dip below 60% and was often above 70%, peaking at 75.49% at the 1953 by-election

 Only in 1970 did Labour fail to secure over 60% of the vote, coming in with 59.36%.
 That was also the first election at which 4 candidates stood.
-In fact, only once before that had there been more than 2 candidates (October 1974: Lab, Con, Liberal).
-In 1979 the Labour, Conservative and Liberal candidates were joined by one from the National Front (the NF lost their deposit, securing less than 1% of the vote).
+In fact, only occasionally before the 1980s were there more than 2 candidates: in October 1974, Lab, Con, Liberal; in 1979 the Labour, Conservative and Liberal candidates were joined by one from the National Front (the NF lost their deposit, securing less than 1% of the vote).

 In the 1980s, there were commonly 3 parties in contention, but from 1992 others joined the fray.
 There were 7 candidates in 2005, 5 in 2010 and 7 in 2015.

 Joan Walley, the MP for 28 years (1987-2015) had vote shares above 50% and even 60%, peaking at 65.2% in 1997.
 Her final election, however, in 2010, was achieved on a lower level: 44.3%.

 The MP from 2015-2017, Ruth Smeeth, was elected on a vote share of only 39.9%, the lowest Labour vote share ever in Stoke-on-Trent North.
 There may have been a number of causative factors: long-term decline in the Labour vote; also, the number of candidates contending (Labour, Conservative, Liberal Democrat, Green Party, UKIP and 2 Independents).
 The Labour candidate herself may have been another factor in the lacklustre Labour performance.